ultraviolet-1986/mintsetup/README.md

 - This is an update of an old command-line project, and it is a work in progress.

 **To do:**
-- Add in an 'offline' menu as well as the default 'online' version, and remove the Main Menu text regarding Internet connection availability.
 - Add better desktop detection to determine what desktop is being used.
 This can be accessed by viewing the $DESKTOP_SESSION variable.
 - Optimise all root commands to call sudo *only* when required to increase security.